Employee Insurance Benefits

 There are lots of insurance brokers to work with in NC.
 Why Chip?

-The Affordable Care Act, and all its changes, inadvertently spurred a lot of consolidation in the health insurance brokerage industry, especially brokerages that work in employee benefits.
+The Affordable Care Act led to a lot of consolidation in the employee benefits industry.
 Brokerages with local ownership and focus, like ours, have become few and far between.

-We are local, experienced, and consistent, always in this market (for 20 years and counting).
+We are local, experienced, and consistent, always in the North Carolina market (for 25 years and counting).
 Below are a few of the things we do for each of our clients, at their direction:

 We educate your employees about the benefits.